 The first step, if you want to learn how to smoke a cigar, is to begin by Properly Cutting and lighting your cigar.
 These steps are essential for a smooth cigar smoking experience.

-Use a quality cutter; a guillotine cut is the most common and works well for straight-sided cigars.
+A quality cutter; a guillotine cut is the most common and works well for straight-sided cigars.
 V-cuts and punches are also options, especially for those who prefer a more concentrated draw.

-Check out our How to Cut and Light a Cigar the Right Way, complete with photos and tips for a smooth, even burn.
+Want a step-by-step walkthrough?
+Check out our How to Cut a Cigar and How to Light a Cigar the Right Way, complete with photos and tips for a smooth, even burn.

 Cigar Accessories and Tools

-We’ve built out a complete Cigar Accessories Buyer’s Guide to help you find the best humidors, cutters, lighters, and more—no guesswork, just gear that gets the job done right.
+We’ve built out a complete Cigar Accessories Buyer’s Guide to help you find the best humidors, cutters, lighters, and more, no guesswork, just gear that gets the job done right.

 How to Store Your Cigars at Home

-Proper cigar storage is essential to maintaining freshness and preserving flavor.
-Cigars should be kept in a humidor at 65–70% relative humidity and around 68–70°F. A quality humidor replicates the natural climate where premium cigars are primarily grown and helps avoid issues like dried-out wrappers or mold.
+A quality humidor replicates the natural climate where premium cigars are primarily grown and helps avoid issues like dried-out wrappers or mold.

-For beginners, a desktop humidor or travel humidor works perfectly.
-To season a new humidor, use distilled water or humidification packs to bring the internal environment to optimal levels.
-Wrappers and filler tobacco are sensitive to fluctuations, so consistent storage ensures a more balanced burn and better taste.
-Some aficionados even age their cigars, allowing them to develop more nuanced flavors over time.
+For beginners, a desktop or travel humidor works perfectly.
+To season a new humidor, use distilled water or humidification packs to bring the environment to optimal levels.
+Consistent storage ensures balanced burn and taste.

 Basic Cigar Etiquette & Social Norms